feizc/Future-Caption/README.md

 *"a future in the past"* -- Assassin's Creed

 This repository contains the reference code for the paper _Efficient Modeling of Future Context for Image Captioning_.
 In this paper, we aims to utilize mask-based non-autoregressive image caption (NAIC) model to improve the performance of conventional image captioning model with dynamic distribution calibration.
+As NAIC model is applied to calibrate the generated sentence, the length predictor is dropped.

 ## 1. Requirements